Published 19:11 IST, July 11th 2024

 Key Learnings:

-Political Freebies: Government schemes like MGNREGA, while beneficial in short term, may create dependency and discourage active job seeking.
+Political Freebies: Government schemes like MGNREGA, while beneficial in the short term, may create dependency and discourage active job seeking.

 Labour Dignity: Societal attitudes toward manual labour need to change to make such jobs more appealing.